mjpensa/Research-Checker/INTERVAL-FEATURE.md

-# Intelligent Time Interval Feature
+# Intelligent Time Interval & Scaling Feature

 ## Overview
-The Gantt Chart Generator now intelligently adjusts timeline intervals (weeks, months, or years) based on the project horizon.
-This enhancement ensures that charts remain readable and appropriately scaled regardless of project duration.
+The Gantt Chart Generator now intelligently adjusts timeline intervals (weeks, months, quarters, or years) based on the project horizon and semantic cues present in both your prompt and research documents.
+This ensures charts remain readable and appropriately scaled regardless of project duration.

 ## How It Works

 ### Automatic Interval Selection
-The AI analyzes your project requirements and automatically selects the most appropriate time interval:
+The AI analyzes your project requirements and research documents to select the most appropriate time unit:

-- **Weeks**: Projects up to 6 months (1-26 intervals)
+- **Weeks**: Projects < ~6 months or prompts mentioning sprints/iterations
-- **Months**: Projects from 6 months to 3 years (6-36 intervals)
-- **Years**: Projects longer than 3 years (3-20 intervals)
+- **Months**: 6–8 month projects, or 9–23 month detailed timelines when month-level granularity is explicitly requested
+- **Quarters**: 2–5 year roadmaps, quarterly plans, fiscal year breakdowns (e.g., Q1–Q4)
+- **Years**: 5+ year strategic / transformation initiatives, decade-scale programs

 ### Inference Logic
 The system infers the appropriate interval from: